How to Create an Effective Cybersecurity Business Continuity Plan

 As technology evolves, so should the plan.
 Bring key personnel together annually to review the plan and discuss any areas that must be modified.
 Before the review, ask all departments or business units to review the plan, including branch locations or other remote units.
 If you’ve had to implement the plan, be sure to incorporate any lessons from the incident.

 Cyberattacks or data breach - over 90% of which occur via email - can shake any business to the core.
-Because of this, prevention is far better than mitigation, and adequate email security is critically important for the success of your business.
+Because of this, spam, phishing, and data loss prevention is far better than mitigation, and adequate email security is critically important for the success of your business.

-Cybersecurity concerns and business continuity are intertwined, especially as we see cyberattacks and data breach disrupting increasingly more organizations due to lost data, compromised personal or financial information, and unplanned downtime.
+Cybersecurity concerns and business continuity are intertwined, especially as we see cyberattacks and data breaches disrupting increasingly more organizations due to data loss, compromised accounts and personal or financial information, and unplanned downtime.
 A single cybersecurity event can result in lost productivity, decreased revenue, and a damaged reputation.

 Keep Learning About Protecting Your Email & Assets